 God expects us to intercede in behalf of others, but we must do this with wisdom, sincerity, and humility, with the help of God's Spirit, according to God's will.

 Luke's gospel portrays Christ as the son of man, the high priest of man, and the savior of man, having all the feelings, compassions, and aspirations of man.

-Some in the church believe that Christians should not pray for those in the world because of a few verses in Jeremiah.
+Some believe that we should not pray for those in the world because of a few verses in Jeremiah.
 However, the bulk of the Bible shows just the opposite!
-Only when God has determined He will not relent will prayers for them be ineffective.

 John Ritenbaugh teaches that our spiritual transformation (conversion) gives us the capacity to see Christ and other people, the self, institutions (such as churches or governments) in their true light.
 Things we formerly deemed important (money, pleasure,. . .

 Richard Ritenbaugh focuses upon an inspiring incident in the 1992 Barcelona Olympics, in which a runner, Derek Redmond, who had previously dropped out of competition because of an injured Achilles tendon, had another setback, a pulled hamstring, causing hi. . .